andreypopp/ppx_deriving_router/README.md

 val T_to_url_query : T -> string list
 ```

-The default encoders/decoders are provided in `Ppx_deriving_router_runtime.Types` module
+The default encoders/decoders are provided in `Ppx_deriving_router_runtime.Primitives` module
 (this is why we need to `open` the module when defining routes).

 To provide custom encoders/decoders for a custom type, we can define own